niloufardaemi/2club_interdiction/README.md

 1. Download or clone the repository to your machine.
 2. Build the project.
-3. In the command prompt, change the directory to the one that the project is stored.
-4. In the command promp, type the following  command with space instead of each cooma: project name.exe, dataset format (dimacs/snap_d), dataset directory,\, dataset name, value of alpha, and hit enter.
+3. In the command prompt, change the directory to the one that the project is stored and type the following command with space instead of each comma: project name.exe, dataset format (dimacs/snap_d), dataset directory/, dataset name, value of alpha, and hit enter.

 # Terms and Use: